chihong-j/ACnake/README.md

 ## Intro
 This game is modified from the traditional snake game.
-- [ ] 1.
-Two players are allowed
+- 1. Two players are allowed
-- [ ] 2.
-Multi-points in the map
+- 2. Multi-points in the map
-- [ ] 3.
-Bombs can be placed to attack others, including yourself
+- 3. Bombs can be placed to attack others, including yourself
-- [ ] 4.
-Whenever touching a bomb, the length will be cut by 3
+- 4. Whenever touching a bomb, the length will be cut by 3
-- [ ] 5.
-If you run into obstacles, or the length become 0, you lose the game
+- 5. If you run into obstacles or the length become 0, you lose the game
-- [ ] 6.
-Fair is allowed when you run into the other one by head (both of your lengths are equal)
+- 6. Fair game happened when you run into the other one by head (both of your lengths are equal)

 ## How to Play
-Two pre-set snakes are for you (and your friend) to play:
+Two pre-set snakes are for you and the other person to play:

 ![blue snake](resources/images/blue.png)
 ![yellow-snake](resources/images/yellow.png)

-Instructions (can be seen in the game itself):
+Instructions:
 ![info page1](resources/images/instra1.png)
 ![info page2](resources/images/instra2.PNG)
 ![info page3](resources/images/instra3.PNG)